AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/getting-started.md

 ### Windows

-1. Open Control Panel through Start menu or Windows search.
+1. Open *Control Panel* through Start menu or Windows search.

-1. Go to Network and Internet category and then to Network and Sharing Center.
+1. Go to *Network and Internet* category and then to *Network and Sharing Center.*

-1. On the left side of the screen find the “Change adapter settings” button and click it.
+1. On the left side of the screen find the *Change adapter settings* button and click it.

-1. Select your active connection, right-click it and choose Properties.
+1. Select your active connection, right-click it and choose *Properties.*

-1. Find “Internet Protocol Version 4 (TCP/IPv4)” (or, for IPv6, “Internet Protocol Version 6 (TCP/IPv6)”) in the list, select it and then click Properties again.
+1. Find *Internet Protocol Version 4 (TCP/IPv4)* (or, for IPv6, *Internet Protocol Version 6 (TCP/IPv6)*) in the list, select it and then click Properties again.

-1. Choose “Use the following DNS server addresses” and enter your AdGuard Home server addresses.
+1. Choose *Use the following DNS server addresses* and enter your AdGuard Home server addresses.

 ### macOS

-1. Click the Apple icon and go to System Preferences.
+1. Click the Apple icon and go to *System Preferences.*

-1. Click Network.
+1. Click *Network.*

-1. Select the first connection in your list and click Advanced.
+1. Select the first connection in your list and click *Advanced.*

 1. Select the DNS tab and enter your AdGuard Home server addresses.

 ### Android

-1. From the Android Menu home screen, tap Settings.
+1. From the Android Menu home screen, tap *Settings.*

-1. Tap Wi-Fi on the menu.
+1. Tap *Wi-Fi* on the menu.
 The screen listing all of the available networks will be shown (it is impossible to set custom DNS for mobile connection).

-1. Long press the network you're connected to and tap Modify Network.
+1. Long press the network you’re connected to and tap *Modify Network.*

-1. On some devices, you may need to check the box for Advanced to see further settings.
-To adjust your Android DNS settings, you will need to switch the IP settings from DHCP to Static.
+1. On some devices, you may need to check the box for *Advanced* to see further settings.
+To adjust your Android DNS settings, you will need to switch the IP settings from *DHCP* to *Static.*

 1. Change set DNS 1 and DNS 2 values to your AdGuard Home server addresses.

 ### iOS

-1. From the home screen, tap Settings.
+1. From the home screen, tap *Settings.*

-1. Choose Wi-Fi in the left menu (it is impossible to configure DNS for mobile networks).
+1. Choose *Wi-Fi* in the left menu (it is impossible to configure DNS for mobile networks).

 1. Tap the name of the currently active network.

-1. In the DNS field enter your AdGuard Home server addresses.
+1. In the *DNS* field enter your AdGuard Home server addresses.

 ## Running without superuser (Linux only) {#running-without-superuser}